atofik/Unix_Assignment/README.md

 cat temp_position_header.txt temp_sorted_positions.txt > temp_sorted_positions_complete.txt

 ```
-6. the awk command was used to check the number of columsn (3) which was same for both then the cat combines the two files toger
+7. the awk command was used to check the number of columsn (3) which was same for both then the cat combines the two files toger

 ```
 $ awk -F "\t" '{print NF; exit}' temp_sorted_positions_complete.txt
 $ awk -F "\t" '{print NF; exit}' temp_sorted_maize_complete.txt
 $ join -1 1 -2 1 -t $'\t' --header temp_sorted_positions_complete.txt temp_sorted_maize_complete.txt > temp_merged_maize.txt
 ```
-7. here i inspected the number columns in both files then by using join command it merge lines of two files based on a common field.
+8. here i inspected the number columns in both files then by using join command it merge lines of two files based on a common field.

 ```
 grep -E '(Chromosome|unknown)' temp_merged_maize.txt | head -n 2
 grep -E '(Chromosome|unknown)' temp_merged_maize.txt > maize_unknown_pos_snps.txt
 ```
-8. I used the commands here to inspect the content of the file to see unknown chromosome then exrated the files with unknown chromosme into a new file
+9. I used the commands here to inspect the content of the file to see unknown chromosome then exrated the files with unknown chromosme into a new file

 ```
 grep -E '(Chromosome|multiple)' temp_merged_maize.txt > maize_multiple_pos_snps.txt
 ```
-9. here i exrated the files with multiple chromosme into a new file
+10. here i exrated the files with multiple chromosme into a new file

 ```
 grep -v -E "(unknown|multiple)" temp_merged_maize.txt > temp_merged_maize_chromosomes.txt
 ```
-10. This command filters lines from the file temp_merged_maize.txt to exclude those containing the words "unknown" or "multiple", saving the result to a new file
+11. This command filters lines from the file temp_merged_maize.txt to exclude those containing the words "unknown" or "multiple", saving the result to a new file

 ```
 head -n 1 temp_merged_maize_chromosomes.txt > temp_merged_maize_headers.txt
 ```
-11. The command here extracts the first line (header) from the file temp_merged_maize_chromosomes.txt and saves it to a new file named temp_merged_maize_headers
+12. The command here extracts the first line (header) from the file temp_merged_maize_chromosomes.txt and saves it to a new file named temp_merged_maize_headers

 ```
 sed 's/\?\/\?/\?/g' temp_merged_maize_chromosomes.txt | sort -k2,2n -k3,3n | awk -F '\t' '{print $0 > "temp_maize_inc_c_"$2.txt}'
 ```
-12. This sed command here isused for subtituting standardizes unknown data (?/?) missing data values and replaces it with single '?', then sorts the full dataset.
+13. This sed command here isused for subtituting standardizes unknown data (?/?) missing data values and replaces it with single '?', then sorts the full dataset.
 Then the sort command sorts the output from the sed command.
 The sorting is done first on the second column (-k2,2n) in numerical order (due to n), and then on the third column (-k3,3n) in increasing order

 ```
 for i in $(seq 1 10); do cat temp_merged_maize_headers.txt temp_m_inc_c_$i.txt > "maize_inc_c_${i}.txt"; done
 ```
-13. The code loops through numbers 1 to 10, concatenating a header file with each of a series of data files named temp_maize_inc_c_1 to temp_maize_inc_c_10.
+14. The code loops through numbers 1 to 10, concatenating a header file with each of a series of data files named temp_maize_inc_c_1 to temp_maize_inc_c_10.
 It then saves each concatenated result into a new file with each file named maize_inc_c_1.txt through maize_inc_c_10.txt

 ```
 sed 's/?\/?/-/g' temp_merged_maize_chromosomes.txt | sort -k2,2n -k3,3nr | awk -F '\t' '{print $0 > "temp_maize_dec_c_"$2}'
 ```
-14. Just like the previous command, here and replace all occurrences of ?/? with '-'.
+15. Just like the previous command, here and replace all occurrences of ?/? with '-'.
 This substitution is applied globally within each line of the input file then sorts it in a decreasing order specified by the -k3,3nr part of the sort command.

 ```
 for i in $(seq 1 10); do cat tem_merged_maize_headers.txt tem_m_dec_c_$i.txt > "maize_dec_c_"$i".txt"; done
 ```
-15. This code snippet is a bash script loop that concatenates the header row from a file named tem_merged_maize_headers with ten different files named tem_m_dec_c_$i, where $i represents numbers from 1 through 10.
+16. This code snippet is a bash script loop that concatenates the header row from a file named tem_merged_maize_headers with ten different files named tem_m_dec_c_$i, where $i represents numbers from 1 through 10.
 Each iteration of the loop concatenates the header row with one of these ten files and outputs the result into a new file in a directory.
 The new files are named maize_dec_c_$i.txt, again with $i representing the sequence number from 1 to 10

-rm tem*
+rm temp*